-Tesla Model S is now the world's fastest car.
+Tesla Model S is now the world's quickest car.
 Yes, Tesla

 For comparison, the Tesla Model S P100D costs about about $135,000.
 Also, those cars have just two seats each and barely any luggage space.
 The Tesla Model S, on other hand, has two spacious trunks and can seat up to seven, including two small children facing rearward.

-The Model S also is actually a fairly heavy car, but in this case that helps.
+The Model S is also a fairly heavy car, but in this case that helps.
 The Tesla's nearly 5,000 pound weight, not including occupants, helps its tires grip the road, said Motor Trend writer Frank Markus.
-Given all the power that's pushed by the electric motors, the wheels would just spin if it weren't for all that weight pushing the tires down onto the asphalt, he said.
+Given all the power that's pushed out by the electric motors, the wheels would just spin if it weren't for all that weight pushing the tires down onto the asphalt, he said.

 Motor Trend ran its test using the car's "Ludicrous Easter Egg" mode, which provides even more acceleration than "regular" Ludicrous mode.
 In this mode, the car's battery temperature is raised slightly and the air conditioning is used to cool the motors.
 Once everything is ready, the driver uses a special "launch control" sequence of brake and accelerator pedal pushes to initiate the crushing ground-level blast-off.

 The Tesla's 0-60 blast is a fairly limited trick, though.
 Its acceleration tapers off past 60.
-And other cars -- like the Ferrari, McLaren and Porsche -- can hit 70 and 80 miles an hour much faster than the Tesla.
+Other cars -- like the Ferrari, McLaren and Porsche -- can hit 70 and 80 miles an hour faster than the Tesla.

-Tesla would also lose to those cars at the drag strip.
+The Tesla would also lose to those cars at the drag strip.
 The Model S can run a quarter mile in 10.5 seconds reaching 125 miles an hour by the end, Markus said.
 But the Ferrari LaFerrari is still the fastest quarter-mile car the magazine has ever tested, making the run in 9.7 seconds and reaching 148.5 miles an hour.